-NO ELECTRONIC DEVICES MAY BE USED IN ANY REQUIRED OR VOLUNTARY CLINICAL ACTIVITY, INCUDING EAR BUDS, EAR PHONES OR BLUE-TOOTH.
+NO ELECTRONIC DEVICES MAY BE USED IN ANY REQUIRED OR VOLUNTARY CLINICAL ACTIVITY, INCUDING EAR BUDS, EARPHONES OR BLUE TOOTH.

-ALL CELL PHONES OF OTHER ELECTRONIC DEVICES MUST BE OFF AND STORED BEFORE ENTERING THE CLINICAL SETTING.
+ALL CELL PHONES or OTHER ELECTRONIC DEVICES MUST BE OFF AND STORED BEFORE ENTERING THE CLINICAL SETTING.
 COMMUNICATION WITH THE INSTRUCTOR MAY BE FACILITATED BY HOUSE PHONES.
 UNDER NO CIRCUMSTANCES WILL ELECTRONIC MESSAGING OR TAKING OF PHOTOGRAPHS BE ALLOWED IN ANY REQUIRED OR VOLUNTARY CLINICAL SETTING.